riga/tfdeploy/README.md

 When writing new ops, three things are important:

-- Try to avoid loops, prefer numpy vectorization.
+- Try to avoid loops, prefer NumPy vectorization.
 - Return a tuple.
 - Don't change incoming tensors/arrays in-place, always work on and return copies.